Estelindis/aikido/README.md

 ![Index look on multiple devices.](/assets/image-readme/responsive-index.jpg)

+## Header
+- The club logo is clear and simple: text without any icons or images.
+- Excluding the Gallery, each page header has a single main image directly below the logo.
+Each image is chosen to complement the logo rather than distracting from it.

 ## Navigation
 - The club logo navigates back to the index.
 - The nav bar allows the user to navigate between all pages of the website.
 - The nav bar uses the same font as the logo and headings: Yuji Syuku.
 This font is also used for the aikido kanji displayed on the index hero image.
 This provides a unified look.
-At the same time, the choice of a serif font for  logo, nav bar, and headings clearly distinguishes them from the rest of the content (which uses a sans serif font).
+At the same time, the choice of a serif font for logo, nav bar, and headings clearly distinguishes them from the rest of the content (which uses a sans-serif font).
 - The font colour used in navigation contrasts with the background.
 On the FAQ page, when a small screen would cause the nav bar to float above a different background colour, the font colour is reversed to maintain contrast.
 - Additionally, the index's main article links to the Join page under the heading "How Do I Join?" and to the Gallery page under "What kind of events can I expect?"

-## Header
-- The club logo is clear and simple: text without any icons or images.
-- Excluding the Gallery, each page has a single main image directly below the logo.
-Each image is chosen to complement the logo rather than distracting from it.

 ## Index Main Article and Hero Image
 - The index main article is divided with the following headings: "Learn Aikido at Maynooth"; "Why Aikido?"; and "How Do I Join?"
 These were chosen as the most important pieces of information to communicate to a new user of the site.
-- Under "Learn Aikido at Maynooth" .
+- Under "Learn Aikido at Maynooth" the user is invited to engage with the basic premise of the site.
-- Under "Why Aikido?" .
+- Under "Why Aikido?" the user is invited to engage with aikido broadly.
-- Under "How Do I Join?" .
+- Under "How Do I Join?" the user is invited to engage with MU Aikido Club specifically.
+- The hero image, taken from Pexels, is a photo of Mt.
+Fuji by Tomáš Malík.
+This image was chosen to represent the Japanese origin of aikido.
+It further implies that practising a martial art is like climbing a mountain.
+- Above the hero image, kanji reading "aikido" can be seen prominently.
+Scrolls displaying aikido kanji are present in dojos all around the world.
+By visiting this website, the user shares in that experience and is welcomed into a virtual "dojo."
+The use of kanji also strengths the visibility of the aikido "brand," as these characters are commonly used to represent aikido and can be recognised by people familiar with aikido who do not know any other kanji.

 ## Training Times Sidebar
 - This sidebar contains the days and times for MU Aikido Club training sessions, as well as the location of these sessions.
 Further information about how to reach the location is found in the FAQ, but this basic information is placed prominently due to its importance.
 It will be relevant both to new users and returning users who may have attended some training sessions previously but forgotten the place and/or time.
-- This sidebar is present both on the Index page and the FAQ page, due to the importance of the information therein.
+- This sidebar is present on the Index page and the FAQ page, due to the importance of the information therein.
+Both the introductory landing page and the page with more detailed information should contain the details that the site owner wishes above all to communicate to every user.

 ## News Sidebar
 - This sidebar contains updates, such as COVID-19 protocols and upcoming courses.
 It is intended primarily for returning users, but may be of interest to new users.
-- This sidebar is present both on the Index page and the FAQ page, due to its importance.
+- As with the training times sidebar, the news sidebar is present both on the Index page and the FAQ page, due to its importance.

 ## Footer
 - The footer section on each page contains a quote from aikido founder Morihei Ueshiba.
 These quotes communicate essential qualities of the spirit of aikido.
 They are chosen to encourage prospective members that everyone can learn something from aikido and that perfection is neither expected nor demanded.